 Give Your Images That Timeless Black and White Look

-Photoshop Tips – Convert Images to Black and White – The same rules apply whether you have shot digitally or scanned your images to your PC when you convert images to black and white .
-Each method is different with the simplest having the flattest results and the others that take a little time, produce a punchier image.
+Photoshop Tips - Convert Images to Black and White.
+The same rules apply whether you have shot digitally or scanned your images to your PC when you convert images to black and white .
+Each method is different with the simplest having the flattest results.
+The others that take a little time, produce a punchier image.

-Whichever way you choose, learn the methods and then you will be able to work quickly and efficiently when deciding whether to change them or not.
+Whichever way you choose, learn the methods below.
+Then you will be able to work quickly and efficiently when deciding whether to change them or not.

 These are by far the simplest and quickest methods and require one or 2 clicks to convert the image instantly and automatically.

 DESATURATE - Just go to Image - Adjustments - Desaturate, and click.

 GRAYSCALE - Go to Image - Mode - Grayscale, and click.

 Either way, the image will instantly change to black and white although the results will look a little bland.
 The grayscale option is less destructive in my results on some images.